Doxense/foundationdb-dotnet-client/README.md

 - You should use the `Directory Layer` instead of manual partitions (`db.Partition(...)`).
 This will help you organize your data into a folder-like structure with nice and description names, while keeping the binary prefixes small.
 You can access the default DirectoryLayer of your database via the `db.Directory` property.
 Using partitions makes it easier to browse the content of your database using tools like `FdbShell`.

-- You must NEVER block on Tasks by using .Wait() from non-async code.
+- You should NEVER block on Tasks by using .Wait() from non-async code.
 This will either dead-lock your application, or greatly degrade the performances.
 If you cannot do otherwise (ex: top-level call in a `void Main()` then at least wrap your code inside a `static async Task MainAsync(string[] args)` method, and do a `MainAsync(args).GetAwaiter().GetResult()`.

 - Don't give in, and resist the tentation of passing `CancellationToken.None` everywhere!
 Try to obtain a valid `CancellationToken` from your execution context (HTTP host, Task Worker environment, ...).
 This will allow the environment to safely shutdown and abort all pending transactions, without any risks of data corruption.
 If you don't have any easy source (like in a unit test framework), then at list provide you own using a global `CancellationTokenSource` that you can `Cancel()` in your shutdown code path.
 From inside your transactional code, you can get back the token anytime via the `tr.Cancellation` property which will trigger if the transaction completes or is aborted.